 Another thing competitors can do is use keyword insertion in their ad copies, so if someone is searching for your brand, even though they haven't written it, your branded terms will show up in their ad copies.
 If you aren’t bidding on your brand name, someone else probably is.
 Losing out on revenue and leads from not doing something so simple is poor business practice.

 2. Cheap (and Cheerful)

 Bidding on your brand name is cheap.
 Really cheap.
 Adwords, and most other PPC platforms, operate a quality score system that allows significantly lowered bid prices for highly relevant pages.
-Your website is obviously going to be far more relevant that a competitor’s page on your brand name which means you’ll enjoy an incredibly low cost per click.
+Your website is obviously going to be far more relevant than a competitor’s page on your brand name, which means you’ll enjoy an incredibly low cost per click.

-Your branded ads will be highly relevant to the searcher which inevitably leads to high click-through rates (CTRs).
-These high CTRs on your brand name has a positive impact on your Adwords account as a whole which can result in a lower cost-per-click across all your campaigns!
+Your branded ads will be highly relevant to the searcher, which inevitably leads to high click-through rates (CTRs).
+These high CTRs on your brand name have a positive impact on your Adwords account as a whole which can result in a lower cost-per-click across all your campaigns!

 3. Brand Presence

 Bidding on your name in PPC should be part of your overall branding strategy, as it allows you to stay on message.
 Most companies will invest tens of thousands of pounds in their branding for everything from a logo to a website URL.
 In comparison to these figures, it would be silly to miss out on paid search listings for such a comparatively tiny sum per month.